-As discussed at the Orthopaedic Clinic, your orthopaedic surgeon will perform your total hip replacement.
+Your orthopaedic surgeon performs a surgery to treat your hip fracture.
 This guide is an information and teaching tool.
 Its objective is to adequately prepare you for your surgery as your active participation and involvement are key to the success of the operation.

-Several practitioners (nurses, physiotherapists, physical rehabilitation therapist, occupational therapists and physicians) will help you with your rehabilitation and with resuming your daily activities.
-Other consultants (social worker, dietician) will visit you, as required.
+Several practitioners (nurses, physiotherapists, occupational therapists, physicians) will help you with your rehabilitation and with resuming your daily activities.
+Other consultants (social worker, dietitian) will visit you, as required.
 Your recovery will depend on your state of health, your motivation, your personal efforts and your ability to resume your normal activities.
 You will have to ask someone to help you and accompany you, and that person will become your personal motivator, your coach.